zhongl/scala-with-cats/src/pages/type-classes/given.md

 }
 ```

-One final wrinkle.
-The given scope includes the companion objects of any type involved in the type of the using clause.
+One final wrinkle: the given scope includes the companion objects of any type involved in the type of the using clause.
 This is best illustrated with an example.
 We'll start by defining a type `Sound` that represents the sound made by its type variable `A`, and a method `soundOf` to access that sound.